 Pro-Libyan Group Claims It Kidnapped Americans; Chirac Blasts UNIFIL

-BEIRUT, Lebanon (AP) _ A pro-Libyan group claimed responsibility in a communique published Sunday for kidnapping two U.S. citizens in Moslem west Beirut last week.
-It was the second such claim in two days.
+BEIRUT, Lebanon (AP) _ A pro-Libyan group claimed responsibility in a communique for kidnapping two U.S. citizens in Moslem west Beirut, the second such claim in as many days.

 Omar Moukhtar is a Libyan hero who fought Italy’s colonial regime in the 1930s.
 His name has been used by several groups in claims of responsibility for bombing attacks on British and American targets in Lebanon.

 A note signed by the Arab Revolutionary Cells was found near the bodies of a kidnapped American librarian and two British teachers near Beirut on April 18.
 They had been shot.